-In September 2017, Medact and the International Physicians for the Prevention of Nuclear War (IPPNW) are bringing together health and peace organisations from across the world to debate, educate and advocate for peace-building, social justice, and demilitarisation.
-We will be discussing the root causes of war, conflict and violence across expert-led panels, workshops and academic sessions.
+This September, Medact and the International Physicians for the Prevention of Nuclear War (IPPNW) will bring together health professionals and peace activists to debate, educate and advocate for social justice and demilitarisation.

 In partnership with: